 - Do not resubmit work we have previously declined, unless you have been asked to do so.

 - Poetry – no more than five poems per issue, please.

-- Prose – no more than two pieces per issue (unless they are very short).
+- Prose – no more than two pieces per issue (unless they are each fewer than 500 words).
+No piece should exceed 3000 words, including endnotes.
 Write the word length of each piece below the heading on the first page.
-No more than 3000 words.

 - We welcome submissions in te reo Māori, which must include an English translation.